raspibolt/raspibolt/guide/bonus/bitcoin/electrum-wallet-desktop.md

   tcp   LISTEN 0      4096           127.0.0.1:9050       0.0.0.0:*    users:(("tor",pid=1847,fd=6))
   tcp   LISTEN 0      4096           127.0.0.1:9051       0.0.0.0:*    users:(("tor",pid=1847,fd=7))
   ```

+* **macOS**: download, verify, install, and run [Tor Browser](https://www.torproject.org/){:target="_blank"}

+  * The application must be started manually when you want to connect over Tor
+  * By default, when you have Tor Browser running, Tor proxy is available on port 9150

 Now we need to specify the Tor address for Electrum Server and the local Tor proxy port in the Electrum Wallet configuration.